U.S. Route 20 in Montana

 U.S. Route 20 (US 20) is a transcontinental east–west U.S. Highway that travels between Newport, Oregon, and Boston, Massachusetts.
-It passes through southern Montana for approximately 10 mi, connecting Targhee Pass at the Idaho state line to the town of West Yellowstone and the western entrance of Yellowstone National Park near the Wyoming border.
+It passes through southern Montana for approximately 10 mi, connecting Targhee Pass at the Idaho state line to the town of West Yellowstone and the West Entrance of Yellowstone National Park near the Wyoming border.

-A series of early roads across Targhee Pass were constructed in the late 19th century and were replaced by plans for a modern highway following the establishment of West Yellowstone.
+A series of early roads across Targhee Pass were constructed in the late 19th century and later incorporated into plans for a modern highway following the establishment of West Yellowstone.
 The new highway was completed by 1928 as part of US 191 and was incorporated into an extension of US 20 in 1940.
 US 191 was removed from the highway in 1978.

 Route description

 US 20 enters Montana from Idaho at Targhee Pass at the Continental Divide near Howard Springs.
 The highway descends from the pass with a westbound truck lane to supplement its two lanes, traveling northeast through curves in a forest.
 US 20 then crosses a plain south of Hebgen Lake and turns southeast to approach the town of West Yellowstone.
 The highway passes Yellowstone Airport and enters the town on Firehole Avenue, which it follows until reaching a junction with North Canyon Street.
 US 20 turns south onto Canyon Street and joins a concurrency with US 191 and US 287, which then turn east onto Yellowstone Avenue near the Museum of the Yellowstone.
 The highways reach the western boundary of Yellowstone National Park, where they terminate but continue unofficially through the West Entrance and into Wyoming on unsigned park roads.
 Google Maps and other mapmakers may show US 20 going through Yellowstone National Park; however, it officially has a gap inside the park and resumes in Wyoming at the East Entrance.

 The Montana section of US 20 is entirely within Gallatin County.
 It is designated as the Montana Medal of Honor Highway and is also part of the Nez Perce Trail, a National Historic Trail.
 US 20 is also part of the National Highway System, a network of highways identified as important to the national economy, defense, and other needs.
 The highway is maintained by the Montana Department of Transportation (MDT), which conducts an annual survey of traffic expressed in terms of annual average daily traffic.
 In 2021, daily traffic volumes on US 20 ranged from a minimum of 5,052 vehicles near Hebgen Lake to a maximum of 6,359 vehicles on North Canyon Street in West Yellowstone.